junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean blinks. "...
 Alright?"

 John shrugs slightly.
-"What else do you want me to say?
-I'll walk you down the aisle?"
-He glances at Cas again casually.
+"It's fine to have him around, I guess.
+And to save the angels and Heaven or whatever.
+What else do you want me to say?
+You want to ask me to walk you down the aisle?"
+He gives Cas a quick glimpse again.

-Dean blushes fiercely.
+Dean blushes fiercely, stuttering.
 "No, no -- that's not what I mean.
-That's not what we --" he throws a quick glimpse at Cas, flustered.
-Cas is unmoved. "-- we are not... *that*."
+That's not what we --" he throws a quick glance at Cas, flustered.
+Cas is unmoved, not showing any reaction, just watching him quietly.
+Dean has to take a breath before finishing the sentence, "-- we are not... *that*."

-"Good," John says carelessly.
+"Good," John answers, a little too quickly.

-Mary gives him a glare, telling Dean, "But even if you do, or, I don't know, if you ever want to talk about it, you can."
-She looks at Cas, and tells him kindly, "Same for you, Castiel."
+"John!"
+Mary gives him a glare, tone scolding.
+She turns to tell Dean, "But even if you do, or, I don't know, if you ever want to talk about it, or anything else, I want you to know, you can.
+I'm your mother, after all, and I would like to know."

+She looks at Cas next, and tells him kindly, "I'm glad to meet you, Castiel.
+Even though we haven't known each other for long, knowing how important you are to Dean -- and Sam -- I would be happy to know you more.
+Welcome to the family."

-Dean blushes harder, hearing his brother breath out a very quiet "wow".
-He closes his eyes and raises a hand to wipe his face to keep it cool and straight, then opens his eyes again.
+Dean blushes harder, hearing his brother breath out a very quiet, awed "wow".
+He closes his eyes and runs a hand over his face to keep it cool and straight, then opens his eyes again.
 Keeping his voice light, he says, "Right, yeah, thanks, Mom."

 "Of course," Mary answers easily.